Keibert Ruiz Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 24th in MLB.

-- The Guardians have the 13th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (4.08).

-- Guardians pitchers combine to give up 11 home runs (0.8 per game), the eighth-fewest in baseball.
+- The Guardians allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Quantrill (0-1) pitches for the Guardians to make his third start this season.
+- The Guardians will look to Plesac (0-0) in his third start this season.

-- In his last appearance on Saturday, the right-hander threw five innings against the Seattle Mariners, giving up three earned runs while surrendering seven hits.
+- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander went seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.